hardie/draft-hardie-spud-use-cases/draft-hardie-spud-use-cases.md

 involves some information sharing which is not required for packet delivery.
-There are potential attacks that use session start and stop semantics to infer known plain text for a common protocol, those they require cryptographics attacks or failures which are not common.
+There are potential attacks that use session start and stop semantics to infer known plain text for a common protocol, those they require cryptographic attacks or failures which are not common.
 Later versions of this document will explore the cases in which use of SPUD to expose those session semantics is not appropriate.